altruios/namshubettulpa/public/namshubettuple/reset-2.md

 'What...
 Did I black out and kill someone?
-It is a dead body in the kitchen... did I witness something and...'
+It is a dead body in the kitchen...
+Did I witness something and...'
 }
 {
 "Martha, I can’t actually read your thoughts.